-Despite the top-notch security and limited token supply that drives up the value of the Bitcoin, the network’s transaction processing speed leaves much to be desired, moving at a paltry 7 transactions per second.
+Despite the top-notch security and limited token supply that drives the value of Bitcoin, the network’s transaction processing speed leaves much to be desired, moving at a paltry 7 transactions per second.

-Ethereum, its second closest competitor in terms of market cap fared slightly better but not by much with 13 transactions per second.
+Ethereum, its second closest competitor in terms of market cap fared slightly better with 13 transactions per second.
 However, blockchains known as Layer-2s or sidechains like Polygon, have taken on the burden of processing transactions on behalf of Ethereum.
 These alternative solutions greatly speeded up the processing speed, with theoretical outputs in the tens of thousands per second, rivalling Visa and Mastercard.

 New signups can also enjoy up to 40% off trading fees for life!

 Nodes – A Lightning node is required to perform transactions on the Lightning network.
 It has two responsibilities: monitor the Bitcoin network to ensure the funds’ safety, and perform transactions by communicating with other nodes.
 It keeps tabs on which channel has how much so that there will be enough to make a payment when the need arises.

 Channels – Channels are how two parties pay each other.
 Each party opens a channel on a node by depositing some BTC in it.
 Think of a channel like the sender and receiver.
 They need to know who is on the other end making and receiving the payment.
 How the payment is made is the node’s business.
 It can be a direct payment between two nodes, or it could involve multiple nodes along the way.